nextleap-project/countermitm/source/new.rst

 attacks from providers or the network.
 The described protocols are decentralized in that they describe ways of how peers (or their devices) can interact with each other, thus fitting nicely into the decentralized Autocrypt key distribution model.

+At the end of this document we discuss other opportunistic techniques that increase the likelihood of detecting active attacks without introducing new workflows or new network messages between peers.

 .. _`setup-contact`: